 Learn how to make perfect mini quiches with our easy recipe.
-Because nothing brings happiness to a summer picnic, party or buffet quite like them.
+And bring a little natural goodness to any summer picnic, party or buffet.

 2 packs of shortcrust pastry